hotwired-laravel/turbo-laravel/README.md

 dom_id($comment);
 ```

-When a new instance of a model is passed to any of these DOM ID helpers, since it doesn't have an ID, it will prefix the resource anme with a `create_` prefix.
+When a new instance of a model is passed to any of these DOM ID helpers, since it doesn't have an ID, it will prefix the resource name with a `create_` prefix.
 This way, new instances of an `App\\Models\\Comment` model will generate a `create_comment` DOM ID.

 These helpers strip out the model's FQCN (see [config/turbo-laravel.php](config/turbo-laravel.php) if you use an unconventional location for your models).